The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 The department stresses critical thinking, incisive writing and speaking, and a sense of initiative and responsibility for the enterprise of interpretation.
 With their advisers, English majors design a program of study that deepens their understanding of diverse genres, textual traditions, and periods.
 We encourage students to explore the history of cultural production and reception and also to question the presuppositions of literary study.
 The major culminates in an independently written essay of 30-40 pages, developed during a senior research seminar in the fall semester and individually mentored by a faculty member in the spring.
 Students are expected to take at least two English courses at Bryn Mawr before signing up for the major or minor.

 There is no limit to the number of courses in film studies that may count toward the English major, except for a student majoring in English who is also seeking to declare a minor in film studies.
 In that case two (and only two) of the courses that comprise the six-course film studies minor may also count towards the 11-course English major.
 The minimum number of courses required to complete an English major and a minor in film studies is thus 15 courses.

 Students may elect a concentration in creative writing.
 (In addition to the eight English courses, students must take English 250, English 398, and English 399, as described above) One of the creative writing units at the 300 level may count as one of the three required 300-level courses for the major.
 Students enrolling in this concentration must seek the approval of their major adviser in English and of the director of the Creative Writing Program; they must enroll in the concentration before the end of their sophomore year.

-The Department of English contributes courses toward minors in Africana Studies, in Environmental Studies, and in the Program in Gender and Sexuality.
+The Department of English contributes courses toward minors in Africana Studies, in Environmental Studies, and in Gender and Sexuality studies.

 Students should complete both English 250 and one 300-level course before leaving for a semester or year abroad.